 Memorial Day sees PPRC members, family, and friends at a local park enjoying fellowship, food, and fun.
 Children ride bikes, play games, enjoy a water slide while adults play tennis, basketball, deck hockey, baseball, or board games.
 Fellowship and food are plentiful!

 reformation day lecture

 Each year, on or near Reformation Day, October 31st, PPRC hosts a lecture on a topic pertaining to the Protestant Reformation.
-Presented by our Pastor, Reverend Wilbur Bruinsma, this lecture illuminates the history of the great Reformation.
+Presented by our Pastor, Reverend Wilbur Bruinsma, or a guest Pastor, this lecture illuminates the history of the great Reformation.
 A question and answer session follows.
 The public is invited to this event and refreshments are served afterward.